tansawit/tansawit.me/content/posts/credit-card-validate-concept.md

 ## Algorithm Limitations

-While Luhn's algorithm will detect any single-digit error, as well as almost all transpositions of adjacent digits, it cannot detect the transposition of the sequence (first-valid-character)(last-valid-character) to (last-valid-character)(first-valid-character) or vice versa.
-More specifically for our 0-9 digit set, it will not detect transpoisition of the two-digit pair '09' to '90' or vice versa.
+While Luhn's algorithm will detect any single-digit error, as well as almost all transpositions of adjacent digits, it cannot detect the transposition of the sequence "(*first-valid-character*)(*last-valid-character*)" to "(*last-valid-character*)(*first-valid-character*)" or vice versa.
+More specifically for our 0-9 digit set, it will not detect transpoisition of the two-digit pair '*09*' to '*90*' or vice versa.
 The reason and proof behind this weakness is quite mathematically involved but can be found [here](https://www.academia.edu/19957955/Transposition_Error_Detection_in_Luhn_s_Algorithm)

 ## Concluding